pherjung/nemomobile-ux.github.io/_posts/2021-06-08-Nemo_at_volla_community_days.md

 ---

 NeoChapay participated in Volla Community Days 2021 and presented Nemo Mobile.
-This presentation explains debut of Nemo Mobile, history and current development with some live demonstration.
+This presentation explains the debut of Nemo Mobile, its history and current development with some live demonstration.
 <video controls>
   <source src="/assets/nemo_at_volla_days.mp4" type="video/mp4">
 </video>